Thousands protest COVID mandates and restrictions in Ottawa

 OTTAWA, Ontario (AP) — Thousands of protesters gathered in Canada’s capital on Saturday to protest vaccine mandates, masks and lockdowns.

-Some parked on the grounds of the National War Memorial, others carried signs and flags with swastikas and the statue of a Canadian hero was defaced, sparking widespread condemnation.
+Some parked on the grounds of the National War Memorial, others carried signs and flags with swastikas and the statue of a Canadian hero Terry Fox was defaced, sparking widespread condemnation.

 “Parking on this sacred ground that includes the Tomb of the Unknown Soldier was a sign of complete disrespect,” Ottawa Mayor Jim Watson tweeted.